jaanhio/choose_your_own_adventure_js/readme.md

+# IMPORTANT

+Welcome to my CLI adventure game!

+This game makes use of inquirer module (https://www.npmjs.com/package/inquirer) to allow user inputs via the CLI.

+Try it yourself!

+`yarn` -> `node script.js`

 # Choose Your Own Adventure!

 Using what you know about data types, variables, operators, conditional blocks, and accepting user input, create a text-based game that allows the user to arrive at different "destinations" based on the inputs they type.